am8850/azure-docs/APP-SERVICES.md

 - Networking:
   - Restrictions
   - Application Gateway in WAF mode
+  - Premium plans and accessing resources on a VNET or with Private Link
+  - Connecting to on-prem resources with Hybrid connections
 - Performance
   - Caching (i.e. with Redis cache)
 - Security: